starfederation/datastar-clojure/README.md

 ## TODO:

 - Streamlined release process (cutting releases and publish jar to a maven repo)
-- consider using a byteArrayBuilder (may require adding a dependency)
+- Consider uniformizing the adapters behavior on connection closing (throwing in all adapters?)
-- consider uniformizing the adapters behavior on connection closing (throwing in all adapters?)
+- Review the etoin tests, there are some race conditions
-- add license files ?
+- More official examples